 While every individual is different, we usually see a common thread when varicose veins trigger bleeding.
-Typically, we see that a vein slightly above your bleeding site has become incompetent (it’s valves aren’t working.)
-This has allowed blood to collect in the veins.
-And that blood puts pressure on those veins making them both larger and more delicate.
+Typically, we see that a vein slightly above your bleeding site has become incompetent.
+(That means it’s valves aren’t working.)
+This incompetency has allowed blood to collect in the veins.
+And that blood puts pressure on those veins, making them both larger and more delicate.

 While rare, bleeding triggered by varicose veins that burst can be fatal.
 Now, if you're pretty healthy otherwise, that shouldn't happen.
 But if you are older or more socially isolated, a varicose vein bleed is more likely to cause serious harm.
 The same is true if you consume too much alcohol, take medication to prevent blood clots, or suffer from restricted mobility or dementia.

 If you develop bleeding with your varicose veins, consider this side effect a medical emergency.
 Lie down right away, and elevate the affected leg above the level of your heart.
 Apply pressure to the site of your wound, and call for medical help if the bleeding doesn't stop quickly.

 Actually, after a varicose vein bleed, you should always check in with your vein specialist.
 Why is that the case?
 Well, even if your varicose vein bleed doesn't prove fatal, it can still lead to serious complications.
 So, what can you do to prevent those complications?
 Well, the answer is fairly simple: treat your spider or varicose veins.
 That way, blood will stop pooling in your legs, and there will be less of a chance for serious blood loss if you do sustain a leg injury.